 Graph Explorer

-Graph Explorer is a tool for visually exploring and analyzing ontology data that has been built.
-It queries and visualizes data loaded into the Neo4j graph database using Cypher queries.
+Graph Explorer is a tool for visually exploring and analyzing built ontology data.
+It queries data stored in the graph database using Cypher queries and visualizes the results.

 Screen Layout